Horsed/horsed.github.io/src/contents/articles/angularjs-learnings-custom-jasmine-matchers-for-e2e-tests/index.md

 ---
-title: Writing a custom Jasmine matcher for your e2e tests
+title: AngularJS learnings pt.
+3
 author: martin
 date: 2013-11-02
 template: article.jade
+descr: Writing a custom Jasmine matcher for your e2e tests
 ---
 How to write a custom Jasmine matcher for yout AngularJS e2e tests